shashwat-dixit/jamin/README.md

 - Backend constructed using Node.js and Express.
 - Frontend built with React and Vite.
-- Integration with multiple LLMs: OpenAI, Gemini and Claude AI models.
+- Integration with multiple LLMs: OpenAI, Cohere and Claude AI models.
 - Allows users to upload pdfs and answer questions based on the pdf.
 - Facilitates querying youtube with the integrated LLMs.

 ## Tech Stack

 ### Frontend

 - React
 - Vite
 - Tailwind
 - Daisy UI